Et-17/KOI_Documentation/KOI AI Camera.md

 ### Facial Recognition

-The Micropython facial recognition is also based around face tokens, but it is not based around event handlers.
-You can initiate the facial recognition by setting a variable to `baiduFace(op=1)`, for example with `face = baiduFace(op=1)`.
-For this documentation we will be calling the variable `face`, but you can call it whatever you want.
+Doing facial recognition in MicroPython is kind of complicated.
+The first thing that you have to do, whether you are adding a new face or attempting to recognize a face, is run `baiduFace(op=1)`.
+This takes a second or two and eventually returns an object containing the scanned facial data, if it sucessfully found a face.
+In this documentation we assume that you set a variable to this returned data, and call this variable `face`, but you can call it whatever you want.

 You can get the face token from the variable using `face[face_token]`.
 This syntax can also be used to get the rest of the data of the face, including its location, gender, expression, angle, whether it's wearing a mask, and its age by replacing `face_token` with `location`, `gender`, `expression`, `angle`, `mask`, or `age` respectively.

-You add a face to a group with the command `baiduFace(op=2, token=face['face_token'], group="group", name="name")`, and recognize a face with `baiduFace(op=3, token=face['face_token'], group="group")`.
-This will return an object containing both the name and confidence of the face.
+You add a face to a group with the command `baiduFace(op=2, token=face['face_token'], group="group", name="name")`.

+You can attempt to recognize a face with `baiduFace(op=3, token=face['face_token'], group="group")`.
+This will return an object containing both the name and confidence of what it thinks the face is.

+TODO: Explain the structure of the returned object.

+### TTS

+The official documentation for the MicroPython interface does not mention TTS, and we are still trying to see if it is possible.

+### Barcode & QR Reading

+You can scan for barcodes with `findBarcode()` and QR codes with `findQRCode()`.
+They will return an object containing the scanned barcode or QR code, if it finds one.

+TODO: Explain the structure of the returned object.

+TODO: Test and then add April Tag documentation